Breakthrough offers new route to large-scale quantum computing

 The second step is to place this quantum dot inside the microwave channel, allowing the team to transfer the information about the pair's spin state — the qubit.

 Petta said the next step is to increase the reliability of the setup for a single electron pair.
 After that, the team plans to add more quantum dots to create more qubits.
 Team members are cautiously optimistic.
 There appear to be no insurmountable problems at this point but, as with any system, increasing complexity could lead to unforeseen difficulties.

 "The methods we are using here are scalable, and we would like to use them in a larger system," Petta said.
 "But to make use of the scaling, it needs to work a little better.
 The first step is to make better mirrors for the microwave cavity."

 The research was reported in the journal Nature on Oct.
-18. In addition to Petta, Houck and Taylor, the research team includes associate research scholar Karl Petersson, undergraduate student Louis McFaul, post-doctoral researcher Minkyung Jung and graduate student Michael Schroer of the Princeton physics department.
+18. In addition to Petta, Houck and Taylor, the research team includes associate research scholar Karl Petersson, 2010 undergraduate alumnus Louis McFaul, postdoctoral researcher Minkyung Jung and 2012 graduate alumnus Michael Schroer, all of the Princeton physics department.